 There has been substantial international effort to develop standardized frameworks for classifying ecosystem services and establishing natural capital accounts.
 The United Nations (UN) System of Environmental-Economic Accounting (SEEA) is a key source of technical guidance for integrating environmental accounting into national accounting frameworks.
 In 2014, the UN released the SEEA Experimental Ecosystem Accounting framework for organizing biophysical data, measuring ecosystem services, and tracking changes in ecosystem assets.
-The SEEA Experimental Ecosystem Accounting framework provides a structure to integrate ecosystem services and ecosystem conditions in both physical and monetary terms into national accounting frameworks (2014).
+The SEEA Experimental Ecosystem Accounting framework services and ecosystem conditions in both physical and monetary terms into national accounting frameworks (2014).
 The guidance document supports countries looking to integrate natural capital and ecosystem services into national accounting systems.